QiMeng-MuPa: Mutual-Supervised Learning for Sequential-to-Parallel Code Translation: Additional Experiments on QiMeng-MuPa

 \subsection{Evaluation of CUDA Speedup after Translation}

+Evaluating the speedup of translated sequential-to-parallel code is essential for assessing performance gains.
+However, the inputs in the BabelTower and those generated by the Tester are primarily designed to verify functional equivalence, which limits the parallelized version from fully demonstrating its advantages, such as the impact of data loading overhead in CUDA.
+To overcome this limitation, we used Claude 4-Sonnet to design templates that transform the original inputs into variable-length forms and implemented a random generator to populate them with valid values.

+We then systematically evaluated the speedup of models from different training rounds across input sizes ranging from 32 to 16,384.
+The results, shown in Figure~\ref{train_su}, illustrate that later-round models achieve more stable and consistent acceleration as input size increases, indicating improved robustness and scalability in the translated CUDA programs.

-Evaluating the speedup of translated sequential-to-parallel code is crucial.
-However, the inputs in the BabelTower test set and those generated by the Tester focus on verifying functional equivalence, limiting the ability of the CUDA-parallelized version to fully showcase its advantages (e.g., CUDA's data loading overhead).
-To address this, we manually selected three functions from the translation results (shown in Figure \ref{classical_matrix_operations}) and adjusted the input matrix sizes.
-Speedup was then evaluated across different matrix sizes using the following hardware: \begin{itemize} \item CPU: i9-14900KF \item GPU: RTX 4090 (128 SM) \end{itemize} The results in Table \ref{table:speed_up} show that the MuSL framework achieved a maximum speedup of 15,259.22 after increasing the input size.
+We also manually selected three functions from the translation results in test set (shown in Figure \ref{classical_matrix_operations}) and adjusted the input matrix sizes.
+The results in Table \ref{table:speed_up} show that the QiMeng-MuPa framework achieved a maximum speedup of 15,259.22 after increasing the input size.
 Our findings also demonstrate SOTA performance on the Pass@1 metric, proving that our model can translate most C functions into equivalent CUDA functions with significant speedup, saving developers time in writing CUDA code.
 This underscores our work’s contribution to the HPC field.